relevant-ai/RelevantCardsDocumentation/README.md

 ### Other Array Functions

+**`_COUNT`** Takes an array and returns its number of elements.
+All throughout REL, null elements are ignored from computed objects and arrays, and so they don't count towards an array's `_COUNT`.

 **`_MERGE`:** Takes an array of objects, strings, or arrays, and returns an array containing each of those objects, strings, and array elements.
 For example, the variable `var` below takes the value `[1,2,3,4,5,6,7,8,9]`

 ```json